kavyaboompur/github-issue-ai-assistant/README.md

 from backend.llm import IssueAnalyzer

 Solution:
-Updated imports to match the actual folder hierarchy:
+Updated imports to match the actual folder hierarchy:(even it goes same for frontend give correct path and then run)

 from backend.backend.llm import IssueAnalyzer